Choi Seung-hee: Career

+Choi was a central figure of the Modern Girl (Modeon Geol) movement, using her vocal training to become a recording star for Columbia Records Japan and Taepyeong Records.
+She released numerous songs under her own name at Girin Records in Manchukuo.
+In 1933, she recorded a jazz version of "Doraji Taryeong," radicalizing folk music with swing rhythms.
+She often performed "Singing Dances" (Norae-chum), integrating live vocals into her choreography.
+She utilized a light, cosmopolitan soprano, avoiding the heavy vibrato of traditional Korean opera.
+In 1936, she recorded the hit song "A Garden in Italy," which remains a classic of the era.

+Her singing style often blended Western jazz and pop influences with traditional Korean sentiments, a reflection of the "Modern Girl" persona she embodied.

 Choi returned to Japan with her daughter and with a student from her disbanded institute, Kim Min-ja.
 Kim Min-ja wanted to follow Choi to Japan, and she offered to work as Seung-ja's nanny.
 Choi continued to study under Ishii where she distinguished herself as a talented dancer.
 She developed her own modern dances inspired by Korean folk dances, which had been considered by a lot of the Koreans as lowly works.
 It was Ishii and Ahn who suggested her to learn the Korean folk dances.
 Ishii introduced Choi to Han Song-joon who taught Choi more of the Korean dances.
 At a modern dance competition that was hosted by a monthly magazine 영녀계, Choi performed her Korean dances, one of which she was disguised as a man and artistically imitated her father's drunken dance.
 (After the competition at the end of one of her later performances 풍랑을 헤가르고, she took off her mask of an old man's face on stage).

 Theater organizations in Japan supported Choi and used her image as a colonial woman.
 They used femininity and Asian Tradition to create a sense of sensibility and superiority of the empire.
 The image of femininity was anticipated to play a role in bridging the divide between perceptions of colonized individuals and colonial encounters.
 As well as, alleviating the Western powers' hostility towards Japanese militarism in Asia.
 Choi's career trajectory and the various spaces in which she performed generated multiple and distinct identities influenced by the desires of the intended audience.
 The chronological shifts in Choi's career as well as the national tensions she navigated gave insight to contradictions within the Japanese colonial empire.
 The portrayal of Choi's image coincided with the rapid expansion of media and entertainment during wartime, effectively utilizing Choi's fame for political gain.
 Her work became a tremendously popular cultural phenomenon in Japan at the time, with Japanese imperialism playing a pivotal role in shaping colonial culture.

 Choi and Ahn researched historical texts on the forgotten Korean dances.
 Choi had already seen the sword dances of the shamans and the kisaengs in Korea.
 Choi sought an energetic style.
 Ahn found texts of ancient Korean militaristic sword dances from a library.